FNCS/FNCS-Tutorial/demo-gld-ns3/README.md

-# FNCS2-Tutorial GridLAB-D and ns-3
+# FNCS-Tutorial GridLAB-D and ns-3

-Step-by-step guide for building and running FNCS2, ns-3, and GridLAB-D.
+Step-by-step guide for building and running FNCS, ns-3, and GridLAB-D.

 This guide will walk you through installing and running a preliminary use case: running a single instance of GridLAB-D and realistically